gdohmeier/thedohmeiers-gatsby-decap-cms/src/pages/games/2024-07-13-A-game-of-tic-tac-toe.md

 ---
 ![tic-tac-toe](/img/tic-tac-toe1.jpeg "A game of tic-tac-toe")

-# tic-tac-toe
+## tic-tac-toe

-<a href="/contact/tic-tac-toe"> click here for the game.</a>

-In this post I implement a simple tic-tac-toe game with javascript that can be played within the page of the post...

-8/11/23 - I have updated the code with simple ai to pick best move to make the game more difficult.
+I implemented a simple tic-tac-toe game with javascript that can be played within a web page.
+On 8/11/23 I updated the code with some simple ai to pick best move to make the game more difficult to win.

+## Click [TIC-TACK-TOE](/contact/tic-tac-toe) for the game.
-Repost to new site.

-Here is the game on the old site:  <https://garydohmeier.com/a-game-test/>
+I reposted the game to this new site.
+Here is a link to the game on the old site: <https://garydohmeier.com/a-game-test/>